 Employment and Internships

-- Understand coordination and management of collaborative efforts such as meetings, joint letters, and coalitions.
+- Understand coordination and management of a national coalition; and

-In addition, a National Consumers League health policy internship provides the following areas of experience:
+In addition, a National Consumers League public policy, telecommunications and fraud internship provides the following areas of experience:

 - Because the League's staff is small, interns are an integral part, and are given responsibilities outside of their research duties, including: keeping project files up-to-date and providing limited office support (occasional data input, mailing, and filing).